isaiah-solo/Uma-Musume-Emulator-Auto-Train/README.md

 - Performance depends on emulator performance and host system resources

 #### 🎮 Game Logic
 - Some Uma that has special event/target goals (like Restricted Train Goldship).
-So please avoid using Goldship for training right now to keep your 12 million yen safe.
+So please avoid using Goldship for training right now to keep your 12 billion yen safe.
 - Tesseract OCR might misread failure chance (e.g., reads 33% as 3%) and proceeds with training anyway
-- Sometimes it misdetects debuffs and clicks the infirmary unnecessarily (not a big deal)
 - If you bring a friend support card (like Tazuna/Aoi Kiryuin) and do recreation, the bot can't decide whether to date with the friend support card or the Uma
 - The bot will skip "3 consecutive races warning" prompt for now
-- The bot stuck when "Criteria not met" prompt appears

 ### TODO

-- ~~Add Race Strategy option~~
 - Do race that doesn't have trophy yet
-- ~~Improve Tesseract OCR accuracy for failure chance detection~~
 - Add consecutive races limit
-- Add auto retry for failed races
 - Add fans tracking/goal for Senior year (Valentine day, Fan Fest and Holiday Season)
 - Add option to do race in Summer (July - August)
 - ~~Add better event options handling~~